 Our success depends on winning the support and discouraging the opposition of others.
-People judge us primarily, not upon our thought processes or our words, but upon the actions we choose to take.
+People judge us primarily, not upon our thought processes or our words, but upon the actions, we choose to take.
 They also judge us by the kinds of alternatives we identify and how we compare them.
 People who consistently make good decisions are seen as more intelligent than others, no matter when their level of academic learning.

 Command requires the courage to decide and act instead of delaying decisions.

 A decision is never the end of the story, but only the beginning of a new one.
-Making a wrong decision quickly is the fastest and often the only path to the discovering the right decision.
-While some decisions should be avoided or delayed, even the decisions not to act now should be a conscious choice rather than an act of indecision.
+Making a wrong decision quickly is the fastest and often the only path to discovering the right decision.
+While some decisions should be avoided or delayed, even the decision not to act now should be a conscious choice rather than an act of indecision.
 The decision not to act is also a decision and sometimes the most courageous one.
 The decision to continue doing what we have been doing is a decision as well.
-Courage is also required for us to recognize when we have made a bad decisions and need to correct it.
+Courage is also required for us to recognize when we have made bad decisions and need to correct them.

 Command makes decisions to respond to events.

 While we tend to think of "events" as the actions of others, more broadly "events" simply represent the discovery of added information about conditions in our environment.
 Our senses are constantly picking up information from the environment, but not all of it is new.
 It is the latest information that triggers the leader's decision-making machinery.
 Some information is generated by change.
 This is information from the changes of climate.
 However, other information has been there all the time, but it is new to us because we discover it for the first time.
 This is information from the ground, specifically information from learning more about the value of our position.